 Project Name and Sponsor Project Name: Woods/Islais Creek Yard Electrification Phase I Implementing Agency: SFMTA Prop L Expenditure Plan Information Prop L Program: 06- Muni Transit Maintenance, Rehabilitation, and Replacement Prop L Sub-Program (if applicable): 06b- Facilities and Guideways Second Prop L Program (if applicable): Project Information Brief Project Description for MyStreetSF (80 words max): The project consists of the installation of inverted pantograph battery electric bus (BEB) charging infrastructure and related charging equipment at two SFMTA bus yards for the purpose of transitioning Muni's bus fleet of bio-diesel/hybrid buses to battery-electric.
 The project entails the installation of 12 charging stations and 6 charging stations at the Woods and Islais Creek facilities, respectively, that will be supported by a structural steel frame and overhead gantry infrastructure, electrical distribution equipment, and an elevated platform for the electrical equipment.
-Project Location and Limits: The Islais Creek Muni/Motor Coach Facility is located at 1301 Cesar Chavez Street, San Francisco, CA. The facility is located in the Dogpatch neighborhood bounded by Indiana Street (to the east), Islais Creek waterfront (to the south), Rte 280 or John F. Foran Freeway (to the west) and Cesar Chavez Street (to the north).
-The Woods Bus Yard is located at 1095 Indiana Street, San Francisco, CA. The facility is located in the in the Dogpatch neighborhood bounded by Indiana Street (to the east), 23rd Street (to the south), Iowa Street (to the west), and 22nd Street (to the north).
-Supervisorial District(s): Citywide Is the project located on the 2022 Vision Zero High Injury Network ?
-No Is the project located in an Equity No Priority Community (EPC)?
-No Which EPC(s) is the project located in?
+Project Location and Limits: The Islais Creek Muni/Motor Coach Facility is located at 1301 Cesar Chavez Street, San Francisco, CA. The facility is located in the Dogpatch neighborhood bounded by Indiana Street (to the east), Islais Creek waterfront (to the south), Rte 280 or John F. Foran Freewa (to the west) and Cesar Chavez Street (to the north).
+The Woods Bus Yard is located at 1095 Indiana Street, San Francisco, CA. The facility is located in the in the Dogpatch neighborhood bounded by Indiana Street (to the east), 23rd Street (to the south), lowa Street (to the west), and 22nd Street (to the north).
+Supervisorial District(s): Citywide Is the project located on the 2022 Vision Zero High Injury Network?
+No Is the project located in an Equity Priority Community (EPC)?
+Which EPC(s) is the project located in?
 Detailed Scope (may attach Word document): Please describe in detail the project scope, any planned community engagement, benefits, considerations for climate adaptation and resilience (if relevant), and coordination with other projects in the area (e.g. paving, Vision Zero).
-The Islais Creek and Woods BEB transition program is the first phase of the installation of required EV-ready infrastructure and BEB charging equipment to accompany the expansion procurement of BEBs (expanding Muni's fleet of 60' buses) and starting the process of transitioning Muni's fleet of 224 60-ft bio-diesel/hybrid buses to a battery-electric bus (BEB) fleet by 2040.
-At the Woods Yard, the project entails the installation of 12 charging stations with inverted pantograph type from the overhead infrastructure; providing power link, controller, and structural steel frame for pantograph and providing an overhead gantry infrastructure to support pantographs and elevated platform for the EV electrical equipment.
-At the Islais Creek Yard, the project involves the installation of 6 charging stations with inverted pantograph type from the overhead infrastructure; and equipment: 3 600V switchboard feeders to EV CC's and power cabinets; underground electrical service connection, electrical conduits / wiring for pantographs; and overhead gantry infrastructure to support the pantograph.
+The Islais Creek and Woods BEB transition program is the first phase of the installating required EV-ready infrastructure and BEB charging equipment to accompany the expansion procurement of BEBs (expanding Muni's fleet of 60' buses) and starting the process of transitioning Muni's fleet of 224 60-ft bio-diesel/hybrid buses to a battery electric bus (BEB) fleet by 2040.
+At the Woods Yard, the project entails the installation 12 charging stations with inverted pantograph type from the overhead infrastructure providing power link, controller, and structural steel frame for pantograph and providing power link, controller, and structural steel frame for pantograph and providing power link, controller, and structural steel frame for pantograph and providing electrical equipment.
+At the Islais Creek Yard, the project involves the installation of 6 charging stations we inverted pantograph type from the overhead infrastructure; 600V distribution and equipment; 3 600V switchboard feeders to EV CC's and power cabinets; underground.

+electrical service connection, electrical conduits / wiring for pantographs; and overhead gantry infrastructure to support the pantograph.
 The project is part of the SFMTA Strategic Plan to meet its goal to eliminate pollution and greenhouse gas emissions by moving away from diesel-hybrid buses and adopting zero-emissions buses.
 Phase 1 initiative will meet the CARB (California Air Resource Board) Innovative Clean Transit (ICT) regulation to operate 100% zero transmission buses by 2040 and comply with the intent of the CARB ICT bus procurement requirements.